lillyflow/Mods/README.md

 Each of these behaviors can be applied to users in:

-- Private worlds
+- Private worlds (or non-joinable mode)
-- Private worlds that you can join.
-(Join me but in private)
+- Private worlds that you can join (Join me but in private)
 - Friends only worlds
 - Friends plus worlds
 - Public worlds